bramwillemse/bw-home/content/_now.md

 - **I run**.
 After spending most my energy in keeping calm through a crisis and a home renovation, I steadily crawled out of my running slump since 2020.
 No ambitious plans, but a healthy focus on getting fitter and fitter and running longer and longer distances.
 Last October I rean the Amsterdam marathon.
 It was not a lot of fun, so I plan to fully get back to trailrunning after slowly recovering from my first COVID in November '22.
 You can follow my progress on [Strava](https://strava.com/athletes/bramwillemse "Follow my training progress on Strava").
 - If I don't go running in the morning, I'll start the day with **a quick yoga session** consisting of the [5 Tibetans](https://en.wikipedia.org/wiki/Five_Tibetan_Rites "Read more about the Five Tibetan Rites on Wikipedia").

-*This page was last updated on <time datetime="2023-08-16T16:22:00+02:00 ">August 16th, 2023</time> in Hoofddorp, the Netherlands*.
+*This page was last updated on <time datetime="2023-09-01T10:58:00+02:00 ">September 1st, 2023</time> in Amsterdam, the Netherlands*.

 ## Want to connect?

-- Follow me on [Mastodon](https://mastodon.social/@bramwillemse "Follow or contact me on Mastodon"), [Twitter](https://twitter.com/bramwillemse "Follow or contact me on Twitter"), [LinkedIn](https://linkedin.com/in/bramwillemse "Check out my profile and CV on LinkedIn"), [Strava](https://strava.com/athletes/bramwillemse "Follow my training progress on Strava"), [Flickr](https://flickr.com/bramwillemse "Explore my photos on Flickr") or [Goodreads](https://www.goodreads.com/bramwillemse "See what I read on my GoodReads profile").
+- Follow me on [LinkedIn](https://linkedin.com/in/bramwillemse "Check out my profile and CV on LinkedIn"), [Strava](https://strava.com/athletes/bramwillemse "Follow my training progress on Strava"), [Flickr](https://flickr.com/bramwillemse "Explore my photos on Flickr") or [Goodreads](https://www.goodreads.com/bramwillemse "See what I read on my GoodReads profile").
 - Read about <a href="https://nownownow.com/about">now</a>, an initiative by Derek Sivers.